erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

  * Second approach (`R-MASTER`) is that the mobility history is **stored on the receiving institution's servers**.
-You might say that in this case the mobility history describes an "incoming mobility".
+You might say that in this case the mobility history describes an "incoming mobility" (as opposed to "outgoing" one).

-   Coordinators from the sending institution are allowed to sign into the receiving institution's system and then they can create and update the Mobility object.
-Receiving institution is the "master" of the data, and it is the sending institution that has to ask to make a change.
+   Coordinators from the sending institution are allowed to sign into the receiving institution's system and then they can create and update the mobility data.
+Receiving institution is the "master" of the data, and it is the sending institution that has to "ask" to make a change.

 It's also worth noting that: